Athens County Court Records

 Are Court Records Public in Athens County?

-Rule 45 of the Ohio Rules of Superintendence establishes a clear presumption that court records are open to public access.
-Courts and clerks are required to make records available for inspection and copying, but this presumption is not absolute.
-Several categories of records are restricted by statute, court rule, or court order, and personal identifiers must be omitted from publicly filed documents to protect individual privacy.
+Rule 45 of the Ohio Rules of Superintendence starts from the assumption that court records are open to the public.
+Courts and clerks have to make records available to inspect and copy, but that openness isn't absolute.
+Statute, court rule, or a court order can restrict certain records, and personal identifiers must be left out of publicly filed documents to protect privacy.

 Under Sup.
-R. 44, “personal identifiers” include full Social Security numbers (only the last four digits may appear), financial account numbers such as debit, credit, and charge card numbers, employer and employee identification numbers, and the full name of a juvenile in abuse, neglect, or dependency proceedings.
-Filing parties are solely responsible for omitting these identifiers before submitting documents; clerks are not required to review filings for compliance.
+R. 44, personal identifiers include full Social Security numbers (only the last four digits may appear), financial account numbers such as debit, credit, and charge card numbers, employer and employee identification numbers, and the full name of a juvenile in abuse, neglect, or dependency proceedings.
+The party doing the filing is solely responsible for stripping out these identifiers beforehand, and clerks aren't required to check filings for compliance.

 Records that are commonly restricted or confidential in Athens County include: